osquery/foundation/docs/office-hours/20190917_meeting_notes.md

 https://github.com/osquery/osquery/issues/5793

-Two issues in the third-party dependancy bugs:
+Two issues in the third-party dependency bugs:
 - RocksDB was missing a patch that was lost during the refactor (it was built into the brew-distributed binaries).
 - The AWS library was missing the OpenSSL support, which would cause